-The penetration of mobile devices in the US continues to grow steadily year-on-year.
+The trends of mobile devices in the US continues to grow steadily year-on-year.
 According to Pew Research, 88% of adults living in the United States use the internet and 77% own a smartphone.

-The majority of mobile searches are in the food & beverage sector, followed closely by health, sports, news, lifestyle and retail.
+The majority of mobile searches are in the food & beverage sector, followed closely by health, sports, news, lifestyle and retail trends.
 As new mobile technologies continue to emerge, we take a look at emerging trends brands should be adopting to gain an advantage in the market.

 There is little doubt that brands are being challenged to improve the customer experience on mobile.
 For many years the solution was to build client-facing apps.
 However, mobile apps can be expensive to build and most fall into the dormant or deleted pile and hover aimlessly in the cloud.

 Developers hit on a solution that enable brands to replace native mobile apps with a mobile-friendly website/app.
 Codenamed Progressive Web Apps (PWA), this new technology enables developers to build dynamic, fast-loading apps without users having to download native apps.

 In essence, PWA’s are a cross-breed between an app and a website.
 Installing a PWA takes a matter of seconds.
 All users need to do is click on the “Add to Homescreen” option.
 All brands have to do is tell customers the option is available.
 Shooting out a quick SMS is the most effective method.

 Experts predict PWA’s are the next big thing for mobile marketing.
 By 2020, web apps will have replaced general-purpose apps altogether.
 Marketers that take advantage of these technologies can create a broader scope of useful content your customers can’t be without.

 For example, supermarkets and food resellers can text customers a recipe and offer promotional discounts on the ingredients.
 They can also have affiliate deals with local restaurants where shoppers can trial the dish and find inspiration of how to cook it.
 And all within a few clicks.